shapely/shapely/docs/geometry.rst

 Geometry
 ========

-The `pygeos.Geometry` class is the central datatype in PyGEOS.
+The ``pygeos.Geometry`` class is the central datatype in PyGEOS.
-An instance of `pygeos.Geometry` is a container of the actual GEOSGeometry object.
+An instance of ``Geometry`` is a container of the actual GEOSGeometry object.
 The Geometry object keeps track of the underlying GEOSGeometry and lets the python garbage collector free its memory when it is not used anymore.